 - Babies born at 35 weeks of gestation or more, receiving therapeutic hypothermia for hypoxic ischaemic encephalopathy (HIE group)

 The trial aims to recruit 1,010 babies from around 30 neonatal units across the UK.

 DOLFIN is taking place between September 2021 and May 2027.
-Recruitment started in summer 2022.
+Recruitment started in October 2022.

 The DOLFIN trial was set up by NHS clinicians and University academics who were successful in their application to an NIHR commissioned call.
 DOLFIN has involved peer and board review including an independent ethical review.
 The trial is overseen by an independent Steering Committee including NHS clinicians.
 Parents have been involved in all stages of the research – from funding application, to trial design.
 Parents continue to contribute as part of the research team.

 DOLFIN is managed by the National Perinatal Epidemiology Unit, Clinical Trials Unit (NPEU CTU) at the University of Oxford and sponsored by The Newcastle upon Tyne Hospitals NHS Foundation Trust.
 The Chief Investigators are Professor Jeremy Parr (Newcastle University) and Dr Morag Andrew (Newcastle upon Tyne Hospitals NHS Foundation Trust).